richardcsuwandi/richardcsuwandi.github.io/_posts/2025-06-27-open-endedness.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Jun 2025).
-The future of AI is open-ended. https://richardcsuwandi.github.io/blog/2025/open-endedness/.
+The future of AI is open-ended.
+Posterior Update. https://richardcsuwandi.github.io/blog/2025/open-endedness/.
 </div>

 Or in BibTeX format: